 - push notifications custom rules;

-It allows you to send notifications right to the browser, so customers always see your new offers, sales, new arrivals, or important events.
+The web push notification Magento 2 module allows sending notifications right to the browser, so customers will always see your special offers, sales, new arrivals, or important events.
 It is not even necessary to open a tab with your ecommerce storefront: Magento 2 push notifications are also displayed if your store page is closed.

-Now, the Mirasvit Push Notifications Magento 2 module supports Chrome, Opera, and Firefox.
-Of course, it would be better to see a bigger list of browsers, but these three a widely used among your buyers and potential customers, so don’t hesitate to install the module.
+Now, the Mirasvit Push Notifications Magento 2 module supports Chrome, Opera, Safari, and Firefox.
+Of course, it would be better to see a wider list of browsers, but these four are the most widely used among your buyers and potential customers, so don’t hesitate to install the module.
 Eventually, it will help you get extra profit.

-All Magento 2 push notifications are gathered under Marketing -> Push Notifications -> Notifications.
+All Magento 2 push notifications are gathered in a grid under Marketing -> Push Notifications -> Notifications.
 The grid displays a notification ID, name, status, state (scheduled, pending, sent, or draft), type (triggered or manual), template, and various stats (how many times each notification was pushed, fetched, and clicked).
-Besides, you can edit or delete each notification via the ‘Action’ column.
+Besides, you can edit, reset, or delete each notification via the ‘Action’ column.

-While editing a notification, you have t0 deal with two sections.
+When editing a notification, you will need t0 deal with two sections.
 The first one is called General Information.
-Here, you can type a name for your Magento 2 push notification, enable it, choose a template (alternatively, a new template can be created right here), as well as a notification type.
+Here, you can type a name for your Magento 2 push notification, enable it, and choose a store view, template (alternatively, a new template can be created right here), and notification type.

-Note that the chosen notification type totally changes the second section.
+Note that the chosen notification type changes settings in the second section of the page.
 In case of a manual notification, you should decide whether to send it immediately or on a specific date.

-If you decide to choose a triggered notification, select a trigger event.
+If you decide to use a triggered notification, select a trigger event.
 All events are divided into 10 categories: Customer, Admin, Cron, Product, Newsletter, Shopping Cart, Sales, Wishlist, Admin Notification, and Review.

 Don’t forget to save the notification template after setting all options.

 As for subscribers, you can view them under Marketing -> Push Notifications -> Subscribers.
-The grid here displays such parameters like Subscriber ID, Customer ID, Browser Name (Opera, Firefox, Safari, and Chrome are supported), Device Type (Desktop, Tablet, or Mobile), Operation System, IP, Country, Store View, and Status (Subscribed).
+The appropriate grid displays such parameters like:

-Besides, you can activate the Endpoint column to get more detailed information about your subscribers.
+Besides, you can activate the Token column to get more detailed information about your subscribers.

 As for templates used in push notifications, they are gathered under Marketing -> Push Notifications -> Templates.
-Four templates available by default are Restore cart, Delivery, New Arrival, and Order was changed.
+Four templates are available by default, which are: Restore cart, Delivery, New Arrival, and Order was changed.
 For each template, you can see an ID number, icon, name, subject, body, and destination URL.

 While editing a template, you can change its title, subject, body, and destination URL, as well as upload a new icon.

 All changes are displayed on the right.
-Start typing something in the ‘Subject’ section, and it will be shown on the preview.
+If you start typing something in the ‘Subject’ section, it will be shown on the preview screen.
 The same is about body and icon.